 How self-driving cars will improve the lives of blind and visually impaired people

-Both self-driving cars or semi-autonomous vehicles have the potential to improve the lives of blind and visually impaired people in many ways.
+Both self-driving cars and semi-autonomous vehicles have the potential to improve the lives of blind and visually impaired people in many ways.
 States have flexible legal requirements for blind and visually impaired drivers, especially if using a driving aid.
 As cars become more autonomous, more visually impaired and blind people will legally be able to drive.

 Modify self-driving cars for blind and visually impaired riders